yilu1021/gdk-for-unity/content/docs/projects/fps/tutorial.md

 Here, we send a component update to the SpatialOS Runtime.
 The fields within the `Update` struct indicate whether the corresponding field should be updated.
 If the `Option` is empty, the field will **not** be updated.
 If the `Option` is not empty, the field will be updated.

 * `private void HandleCollisionWithPlayer(GameObject player)`<br/>
 This function will be called any time a player walks through a health pack.
-It handles cross-worker interaction using [commands](https://docs.improbable.io/reference/<%(Var key="worker_sdk_version")%>/shared/glossary#command).
+It handles cross-worker interaction using [commands](https://docs.improbable.io/reference/{{ $.Site.Params.worker_sdk_version }}/shared/glossary#command).
 When you send a command it acts as a request, which SpatialOS delivers to the worker-instance that has write-access for the component that the command is intended for.

 > Cross-worker interactions can be necessary when your game has multiple `UnityGameLogic` server-workers, because the worker with write-access for the `HealthPack` entity may not be the same worker that has write-access to the `Player` entity who has collided with that health pack.